 top of page

 At 911 Small Business Center, we believe that artists and creative nonprofits are the heartbeat of our local economy.
-Whether you are a muralist looking for a studio or a nonprofit planning a community festival, finding the right funding is the first step toward growth.
+Whether you’re a muralist looking for a studio or a nonprofit planning a community festival, finding the right funding is the first step toward growth.

 1. ASC Venue Access Grant (Now Open!)

-* Status: Applications opened January 14, 2026.
+• Status: Applications opened January 14, 2026.
 This is a rolling cycle, so early applications are encouraged!
+For more details, visit artsandscience.org.

 2. Corridors of Opportunity: Creative Spaces Initiative

-* Why it matters: It’s about building a legacy and ensuring artists have affordable places to work long-term.
+• Why it matters: It’s about building a legacy and ensuring artists have affordable places to work long-term.
+For more information, check out this link.

 3. City of Charlotte Creative Growth Grants

-* Check Your Eligibility: Ensure you meet the Mecklenburg County residency requirements.
-If you're an individual for the Creative Growth Grant, start looking for a fiscal sponsor (a nonprofit partner) now.
+Ensure you meet the Mecklenburg County residency requirements.
+If you're an individual applying for the Creative Growth Grant, start looking for a fiscal sponsor (a nonprofit partner) now.

-* Watch the Deadlines: Grant windows can be short.
-Set alerts for ArtsandScience.org and charlottenc.gov.
+Grant windows can be short.
+Set alerts for ArtsandScience.org and charlottenc.gov to stay updated.

 For full details on the 2026 cycles and to start your application, visit the official City of Charlotte arts portal at CLTgov.me/CGG.

-Need help with your business plan or finding a fiscal sponsor?
-911 Small Business Center is here to provide the resources you need to thrive.
+If you need assistance with your business plan or finding a fiscal sponsor, 911 Small Business Center is here to provide the resources you need to thrive.
+We’re committed to helping you navigate these opportunities!

 City Grant Info